From Healthy to Being Diagnosed With HF

-September 25, 2018, in and up in the hospital due not being able to move around without being so short of breath (SOB) just from trying to get dressed or trying to tie my shoes.
-I had been ignoring the symptoms, SOB, swollen ankles which came and went away, same with my stomach.
+On September 25, 2018, I ended up in the hospital due to not being able to move around without being so short of breath (SOB) just from trying to get dressed or tying my shoes.
+I had been ignoring the symptoms (SOB and swollen ankles), which came and went away, and the same with my stomach.
 I just kept pushing myself.
 There was stress from work, not knowing if we were going to have a job or not.

 "Take me to the ER now!"